 The day after graduation, Darden High School’s Class of 1942 road-tripped south to Kinston for a picnic at a lake.
 The day ended in tragedy when three young men drowned trying to save the life of a classmate.

-Wilson Daily Times, 8 December 1937.
+Wilson Daily Times, 4 June 1942.

-Wilson Daily Times, 17 November 1936.
+Wilson Daily Times, 8 June 1942.

 Wilson Colored High School (which would be renamed for C.H.
 Darden in 1938) suffered a devastating fire in November 1936.
 How long did the “indefinite” closing last?
 Where did children attend class in the interim?

 James “Casey” Ellis submitted this 1941 photo of himself and three Darden High School friends to the Wilson Daily Times, which ran it on 1 April 2003.
 Bell, White, and Turner graduated in the Class of 1944.

-Dorothy Hammond Ellis of Wilson was honored at her 100th birthday July 3 in the fellowship hall of Calvary Presbyterian Church by her daughter, Cynthia Ellis, goddaughters and church family.
+“Dorothy Hammond Ellis of Wilson was honored at her 100th birthday July 3 in the fellowship hall of Calvary Presbyterian Church by her daughter, Cynthia Ellis, goddaughters and church family.